Some recent projects

 Disaster averted!

-A large mailing company had a problem - their old Nixdorf key to disk
+A large direct mail company had a problem - their old Nixdorf key to

-system wouldn't power up and they had work to be done.
-And service level
+disk system wouldn't start up and there was work to be done.
+And service

-agreements to meet.
-Their computer manager had used Key/Master at a previous
+level agreements to meet.
+Their computer manager had used Key/Master at

-job and called usl.
-"How quickly can you get us working with Key/Master?"
+a previous job and called us.
+"How fast can you get us working with

-Starting from scratch, John caught the 2 pm plane and, by 9 pm that night,
+Key/Master?"
+Starting from scratch, John caught the 2 pm flight and,

-Key/Master was installed on a dozen PCs, the most important 5 applications
+by 9 pm, Key/Master was installed on a dozen PCs, the most important 5

-had been converted and data entry was in full swing!
-Not a single service
+applications had been converted and data entry was in full swing!
+Not

-By the end of the week, all the company's applications had been implemented
+By the end of the week, every application had been implemented in Key/Master,

 Costs contained